survivejs/webpack-book/manuscript/optimizing_build/07_performance.md

 # Performance

 Webpack's performance out of the box is often enough for small projects.
 That said, it begins to hit limits as your project grows in scale.
 It is a common topic in webpack's issue tracker.
 [Issue 1905](https://github.com/webpack/webpack/issues/1905) is a good example.
-There are several directions where you can look when performance becomes a concern.
+You can look into several directions when performance becomes a concern.

 There are a few basic rules when it comes to optimization: